 Why Bone Graft?

-Dental Implant placement requires a healthy, adequate volume of bone.
-Sometimes this volume of bone is lacking due to periodontal disease, extractions, surgical procedures, or general decrease in bone from long term tooth loss.
-Today, bone grafting is a routine part of Dental Implant surgical care called Guided Tissue Regeneration (GBR).
+Dental implant placement requires a healthy, adequate volume of bone.
+Sometimes this volume of bone is lacking due to periodontal disease, extractions, surgical procedures or general decrease in bone from long-term tooth loss.
+Today, bone grafting is a routine part of dental implant surgical care and more commonly known as guided tissue regeneration (GBR).

 Guided tissue regeneration (GBR) uses bone graft material to replace missing bone due to a bone defect.
 The graft material may include growth factors, created from a concentrate from your own blood that is covered by a membrane.
 This membrane helps confine the graft material to the desired site and prevents growth of unwanted tissue.
 The graft material framework is eventually replaced with your own bone through natural bone metabolism.

 Where Does the Bone Graft Material Come From?

 Bone graft material comes from several sources, including your own body and several donor sources.
 These donor sources can be cadaver or other species such as bovine, equine or porcine.
 Regardless of the source, all these materials are extensively screened and FDA-approved to prevent any transmission of infectious disease, thus ensuring your safety.

 What Types of Bone Grafting Material Are Available?